 The English department at Tudor Grange Samworth Academy is focused on exposing our students to a wide range of quality literature, authors and contexts relating to the historical and the modern.
 We endeavour to give our students the opportunities to analyse, infer and critique in their essay writing, in order to prepare them for a future in academia and a firm understanding of ways in which to interpret the world around them.

 We place a great deal of importance on creative and non-fiction writing, with plentiful opportunities provided to students to practise and refine a range of forms, purposes and linguistic techniques within their lessons and assessments.
-We also support the significance of writing through the 200 word challenge which is completed weekly at years 7, 8 and 9.
-The 200 word challenge exposes students to a broad range of different types of creative and non-fiction tasks, allowing them to explore their craft as burgeoning writers.
+We also support the significance of writing through a supplementary Cultural Literacy unit which is completed weekly at years 7, 8 and 9.
+This unit exposes students to a broad range of different types of creative and non-fiction tasks, allowing them to explore their craft as burgeoning writers.

 The English team at TGSA are dedicated to the study of literature and writing, and we use our collective expertise and knowledge as a department to support our students to success.

-All students are taught English four times a week, with additional intervention time if needed.
+All KS3 students are taught English four times a week whilst KS4 have an extra hour over the course of two weeks, with additional intervention time if needed.

 The study of English develops students’ skills in reading, writing, and verbal communication.